EXPLORE CORNWALL'S MINES

-Our Underground Explorer trip is a short trip into a tin mine where you can walk in and out of various levels, and includes some optional abseiling and mine climbing features.View online
+Our Underground Explorer trip is a short trip into a tin mine where you can walk in and out of various levels, and includes some optional abseiling and mine climbing features.More Information

-The Underground Adventurer is a top-to-bottom through-trip journeying through a maze of tunnels before emerging into daylight once more.
-This covers the gambit of adrenalin-filled adventure underground, including using ropes to traverse gaping chasms and flooded passages, abseil down mine shafts, underground via-ferrata, mine climbing and more!View online
+The Underground Adventurer is a through-trip journeying through a maze of tunnels before emerging into daylight once more.
+This covers the gambit of adrenalin-filled adventure underground, including using ropes to traverse gaping chasms and flooded passages, abseil down mine shafts, underground via-ferrata, mine climbing and more!More Information